ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 ## Training

+The training of ImageMaskNet2 was a carefully executed process, essential for its development as a tool for classifying breast ultrasound images.
+The dataset used for training was split, allocating 80% for the model's learning and reserving the remaining 20% for testing, ensuring a balance between learning from a large dataset and validating the model's performance on unseen data.

+Over 50 epochs, ImageMaskNet2 underwent an intensive training phase.
+A learning rate of 0.0001 and a weight decay of 1e-5 were chosen to optimize the training process, striking a balance between efficient learning and the prevention of overfitting.
+This setup was crucial for the model's ability to learn effectively without compromising its ability to generalize to new data.

+A unique aspect of ImageMaskNet2's training was its dual-mode operation.
+In the initial phase, the model was trained on both images and their corresponding masks, leveraging the complete dataset for a comprehensive learning experience.
+In the later stages, the focus shifted to training solely with images, preparing the model for real-world scenarios where mask data might not be readily available.

+Throughout the training, metrics such as loss and accuracy were closely monitored.
+The loss, indicating the model's prediction errors, was expected to decrease, signifying improvement.
+Meanwhile, accuracy metrics provided insights into how well the model was classifying the images correctly.
+The training process was complemented by visualizations of these metrics over the epochs, offering a clear view of the model's learning progress and its readiness for deployment in practical applications.

+In conclusion, the training of ImageMaskNet2 was a pivotal step in its development, ensuring that it not only learned from a substantial amount of data but also acquired the capability to perform accurately and reliably in classifying medical images.

 ## Model Evaluation and Validation:

 Here is an some visuals from the predicted classes of the model.
 Three images from each class were selected.